11 Quintessential Summer Festivals in Colorado

 7. Denver Underground Music Showcase

-July's Underground Music Showcase is the perfect place to witness Colorado and The Mile High City's exploding music scene.
+July's Denver Underground Music Showcase is the perfect place to witness Colorado and The Mile High City's exploding music scene.
 This annual bonanza in Denver is a must for music-lovers.
 Every space viable for an intimate jam session opens its doors for those looking to discover the next Billboard-topping band.

 8. Vail Dance Festival

-Pirouettes, dips, leaps and headspins sweep through Vail during the prestigious International Dance Festival late July through early August.
+Pirouettes, dips, leaps and headspins sweep through Vail during the prestigious Vail Dance Festival late July through early August.
 Moves from "Dancing with the Stars" are so much more exciting in the flesh — not to mention in Vail’s scenic outdoor venues.

 9. Moffat County Balloon Festival